 Given the straightforward nature of the business, the Partnership's Members are of the opinion that analysis using KPIs is not necessary for an understanding of the development, performance or position of the business.
-KPIs are monitored and reported at a divisional level.
+KPIs are monitored and reported at a divisional le vel.
+Further details are contained in note 11 to the financial statements.